Networks-Learning/jetbrains-seminar-2019/redqueen/README.md

  - `utils.py` contains common utility functions for metric calculation and plotting.
  - `opt_runs.py` contains functions to execute the simulations.

- - `real_data_gen.py` and `read_real_data.py` files deal with conversion of real Twitter data to and from formats helpful for our models.

 ## Execution